Pokrovskoye-Streshnevo: Estate under Yevgenia Shakhovskaya

-Dachas on the Estate
+Dachas on the estate

 At the beginning of the 19th century, on the opposite side of the road from Vsekhsvyatskoye to Tushino (where the Volokolamsk highway is currently) a settlement of 22 dachas were built.
 Dachas in Pokrovsky were very expensive, and there was a toll barrier at the entrance to the village.
 In 1807, Nikolay Karamzin lived here while working on his book, "The History of the Russian State."
 In 1856, Leo Тolstoy often visited a dacha in the town.
 Tolstoy first met Sophia Behrs here and after 6 years of dating they married.
 Subsequently, a dacha was rented by the historian Sergey Solovyov, and his son Vladimir Solovyov.
-The dacha was demolished during Sophia Tolstoya's lifetime.
+The dacha was demolished during Sophia Tolstaya's lifetime.
 The brother of the famous doctor Sergey Botkin, P. Botkin, rebuilt the estate's church with his own money.

 At the end of the 19th century, dachas appeared at the other end of the current Pokrovskoye-Streshnevo estate, on the site of a former menagerie, in the Ivankovsky forest near the village of Ivankovo.
 Theater decorator Viktor Simov, built the first dacha in that area.
 Simov also built dachas for his colleagues, for example, the Grekovka dacha (1890s), the Chaika dacha (1904) for Vasily Luzhsky, and the dacha of the millionaire Vladimir Nosenkov, which Simov built in 1909 in collaboration with the well-known avant-garde artist Leonid Vesnin, one of the Vesnin brothers.
 Aleksey Tolstoy lived in a dacha in Ivankovo; his story "The Tempest" is dated in the manuscript as "June 10, 1915 Ivankovo".
 Marina Tsvetaeva and Sergei Efron also rented a dacha in Ivankovo in 1912.

 Pokrovskoye continued to be a popular summer destination.
 At the beginning of the 20th century, cottages were rented from 100 to 2000 rubles per season and were so popular that in the summer of 1908 a bus service was arranged between Pokrovskoye and Petrovsky-Razumovsky (along the Petersburg highway).